lubkoKuzenko/Front-End-Architecture-Document/Scrum_Events/scrum_events.md

 Sprint Planning is the scrum ceremony designed to make sure the team is prepared to get the right things done every sprint

-- `Space`: online meeting (Teams), all people need to be there
+- `Space`: online meeting (Teams), PO, SM, Team
-- `Time`: 1-2 hours, occurs between sprints
+- `Time`: 1-4 hours (2 week sprint), happens at the beginning of a new sprint
 - `Eventfulness`
-    - Evaluate a story for clarity, size and feasibility
-    - Learn what’s coming up in the next sprint
-    - Express concerns early in the process
+    - Review the prioritized Product Backlog
-    - Make sprint planning move quicker
-- `Product`:
+    - Define sprint goal that can be demonstrated at the end of a sprint
+    - Be sure to keep in mind any time off, vacations, holidays to accurately reflect the amount of work that can be accomplished
+- `Product`: As a result of this meeting we need to have ready `Sprint Backlog`
 - `Style`:
+    - Acceptance
+    - Building consensus
+    - Stacking
+    - Tracking

 ### Daily standup

+The purpose of the `Daily Scrum` Event is to inspect progress made towards the `Sprint Goal` and progress made in the `Sprint Backlog`, in order to adapt the plan for the rest of the `Sprint`.

-- `Space`: online meeting (Teams)
+- `Space`: online meeting (Teams), PO, SM, Team
-- `Time`: 1-2 hours, occurs between sprints
+- `Time`: 15-minute, held every day of the Sprint
 - `Eventfulness`
-    - Evaluate a story for clarity, size and feasibility
-    - Learn what’s coming up in the next sprint
-    - Express concerns early in the process
-    - Make sprint planning move quicker
-- `Product`:
+    - Improve the Development Team’s level of knowledge
+    - The Development Team makes a plan for the next 24 hours
+- `Product`: The goal of this event is optimize team collaboration and performance.
 - `Style`:
+    - Stacking
+    - Tracking

 ### Sprint review